 - Set the options for the raffle in the Raffle Ticket Generator

 - Make products for each Ticket Package.
+We use a seperate product for each number of tickets.
+The Raffle Ticket Generator Plugin is designed for use with a SIMPLE woocommerce product.
+It WILL NOT SUPPORT VARIABLE product.
 For example, if you want 1 ticket for $10 and 3 tickets for $25.
 You will make 2 products and assign the $10 product to give 1 ticket, and the $25 product to give 3 tickets.

 - Raffle Tickets are generated when an order for that designated product is PAID per WooCommerce Order Status.